vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 $ cd -
 ```

-Doing it this way, cranky-build-source will produce the diff.gz instead of
+Doing it this way, `cranky build-source` will produce the diff.gz instead of
 whole tarballs.

-Now run cranky-build-sources from the main kernel source directory to build the
+Now run `cranky build-sources` from the main kernel source directory to build the
 source packages.

 Example:

 ```
-$ cranky-build-sources
+$ cranky build-sources
 ```

 **Note** this part is currently under discussion as to how to proceed.

-There is ongoing discussion on how to use "cranky-build-sources"
+There is ongoing discussion on how to use `cranky build-sources`
 Should it be called Locally?
 How can we avoid getting chroots just
 re-created?
 Should we use one of the builders instead of building the
 sources local?